-The protection of San Bernardino County's dark skies has been a prevalent concern amongst its residents.
+Dark skies are a valuable asset for residents of unincorporated San Bernardino County.
 With community growth and development arises concerns for light pollution and light trespass.
-Land Use Services (LUS) has continued to engage with the community to address prevailing outdoor lighting issues and set forth reasonable standards that prohibit light pollution and light trespass in an effort to protect this invaluable asset.
-Over the years, LUS has worked with the community by ensuring their concerns regarding light pollution and trespass are adequately addressed.
-LUS has participated in meetings and visits to the desert alongside the International Dark Sky Association, and members of the Third District Dark Sky Committee.
-Public outreach has allowed community members to express their concerns and provide valuable feedback, which has provided greater understanding of the community's appreciation for dark skies.
-Most recently with the adoption of the Countywide Plan, the Board of Supervisors have set a land use policy indicating that "[w]e minimize light pollution and glare to preserve views of the night sky, particularly in the Mountain and Desert regions where dark skies are fundamentally connected to community identities and local economies.
-We also promote the preservation of dark skies to assist the military in testing, training, and operations."
+Land Use Services (LUS) has actively worked with the community to address prevalent outdoor lighting issues, and set forth reasonable standards that prohibit light pollution and light trespass.
+LUS has engaged with the community over several years, through meetings and visits to the desert with the International Dark Sky Association, and members of the Third District Dark Sky Committee.
+Public outreach has allowed community members to express their concerns and provide invaluable information which has provided greater understanding of the community's appreciation for dark skies.
+These meetings have allowed the community to collaborate in the drafting of this ordinance.
+The Code Enforcement and Building & Safety Divisions have provided feedback on the measures now included in the San Bernardino County Light Trespass Ordinance to ensure health and safety, and to ensure compliance with the California Green Building Standards Code (CALGreen).
+The ordinance establishes requirements for the Valley, Mountain and Desert regions of the County.